mahnoorsheikh16/NLP-Framework-for-Literature-Summarization-in-Law-and-Policy/README.md

 The objective is to build a chatbot interface powered by summarisation models for literature in law and policy, focusing on empowering people who represent themselves in court or want to understand regulatory frameworks.
 The chatbot will provide short, easy-to-read summaries tailored to their questions.

 *This is a course project for CSE 842 Natural Language Processing at Michigan State University.
-The project is ongoing.

 ## Table of Contents
 1. [Dataset](#dataset)